Happyculture/combawa/README.md

 #### Combawa options

-You can use more arguments such as : `./vendor/bin/combawa.sh --env dev --mode install --backup 1 --uri http://hc.fun --fetch-db-dump`
+You can use more arguments such as : `./vendor/bin/combawa.sh --env dev --mode install --backup 1 --fetch-db-dump`

 Here is the list of available arguments:
 * `--env`, `-e`: Environment to build.
 Allowed values are: dev, testing, prod